 Keeping Students with Disabilities On Track for Graduation

-The Ohio Department of Education, through its Office for Exceptional Children, is implementing a comprehensive State Systemic Improvement Plan to improve the educational results of Ohio’s students with disabilities.
-The plan focuses on improving the graduation rate of students with disabilities with a regular diploma.
-The work directly impacts Each Child Means Each Child’s focus on improved postsecondary transition and outcomes for students with disabilities and reflects the vision of Ohio’s strategic plan, Each Child, Our Future, that each child is challenged, prepared and empowered to become a resilient, lifelong learner who contributes to society.
-These measures support Ohio’s goal to increase the percentage of high school graduates who are enrolled, enlisted or employed one year after graduation and the priority strategy to ensure high school inspires students to identify future success and gives students multiple ways to demonstrate the knowledge, skills and dispositions necessary for graduation and beyond.
+The Ohio Department of Education and Workforce, through its Office for Exceptional Children, is implementing a comprehensive State Systemic Improvement Plan to improve the educational results of Ohio’s students with disabilities.
+The plan focuses on improving the graduation rate of students with disabilities with a regular diploma and supports Ohio’s goal to increase the percentage of high school graduates who are enrolled, enlisted or employed one year after graduation.

 A blog featuring the project can be found on the GRAD Partnership website.